npmcdn-to-unpkg-bot/nygeog.github.com/_posts/2015-01-27-ipython-notebook-to-markdown.markdown

 <!--##Using iPython Notebook for data analysis with Pandas
 -->

+In my [Exploratory Data Analysis and Visualization Course](http://nygeog.github.io/data/science/columbia/idse/2015/01/21/exploratory-data-analysis-and-visualization.html) we've been using [RStudio](http://www.rstudio.com/) for exploring and munging data.
+I'm used to doing this in Pandas and it sort of reminded me of [iPython Notebook](http://ipython.org/notebook.html).
+One of the great things about RStudio is the ability to create [Markdown](http://daringfireball.net/projects/markdown/) files that include your code and whatever text you'd like to include.

+So I looked into whether iPython notebook could export to Markdown and sure enough it does.
+Below is an example of exporting a **df.head** table.

 ---

 Below I'm importing **Pandas** as **pd**, then reading a project-file csv.